-Leaders Saracens ease to five-try win over Exeter
+Leaders Saracens earn five-try win over Exeter

-Premiership: Saracens 35-3 Exeter Chiefs: Leaders earn bonus-point win
+Premiership: Saracens 35-3 Exeter Chiefs - Leaders earn bonus-point win

 Last updated on .From the section Rugby Union